-Late September and October is sugar beet harvest time.
+Late September and October is sugar beet harvest season.
 Beets have been grown in the Big Horn Basin since the early 1900's.
 Originally they were dug by hand and hauled to town by horse and wagon.
 Eventually single row tractor drawn diggers were developed.
 Which turned into three row, six row, and even 12 row diggers pulled by John Deere steeds.
-Well, today around the Basin you'll now see self-propelled digger/defoliators.
+Well, today around the Basin you'll now see self-propelled diggers.

 Holmer diggers are made in Germany.
 Not only do they dig and store the beets in one unit, but they also defoliate the tops as they go along.